 Related parties include entities under common control, its subsidiaries, and key management.
-Product purchases totalling £39,000 (Product purchases 2020: £Nil) and Product sales totalling £69,000 (Product sales 2020: £Nil) were provided to a company where one of our directors held a shareholding during the year.
-As at 31 December 2021 no balances were outstanding.
+Product purchases totalling £Nil (Product purchases 2021: £39,000) and Product sales totalling £141,000 (Product sales 2021: £69,000) were provided by Swift Fine Foods Ltd. to the group where one of our directors held a shareholding during the year.
+As at 31 December 2022 no balances were outstanding.